 6:00 pm.
 Dinner . . . and then more econ thereafter.

-From 7:30 - 9:00 pm , the Preying Manti Frisbee team is having a Disc/Diversity training session.
-Based on the events of the past summer that have underscored the racism so deeply ingrained in our society and have catapulted racial injustice into the national conversation, as well as concerns about diversity and inclusion in club sports, such as Frisbee.
+From 7:30 - 9:00 pm , the Preying Manti Frisbee team is having a Disc/Diversity training session, based on the instances of police brutality and the disproportionate impact the pandemic had on BIPOC communities over the past summer that have underscored the racism so deeply ingrained in our society and have catapulted racial injustice into the national conversation, as well as concerns about diversity and inclusion in club sports, such as Frisbee.
 A team member arranged for us to have these monthly meetings, supplemented by weekly discussions in small groups.
 Not only is it a nice chance to meet all of my teammates, including the ones living off campus, but we are doing important work and are having difficult conversations to understand how we can make frisbee a more accepting community for all of its players.

 10:30 pm.
 I’m trying to wind down each night by reading instead of staring at my computer until the last minute.
 Sometimes I try to rationalize that I’m reading news articles online but let’s be real, there is a big difference between taking a break from screen time and curling up in bed with your favorite book.
 I definitely didn’t have the best balance of reading for fun outside of my assigned books for high school, but quarantine allowed me to prioritize reading for enjoyment.